 One of them is called Partnership for AI and it’s just taken on Terah Lyons as executive director.
 Lyons was previously employed at the White House Office of Science as a policy advisor working on parts of the Obama Administration.

 Partnership for AI has been formed in order to “advance public understanding of artificial intelligence technologies and formulate best practices on the challenges and opportunities within the field.”

 Another of the groups to be implemented is called AI Now.
 It is a research institute that’s concentrating on bringing together the engineers making the AI algorithms with those that will be using them.

-This then pulls in the knowledge and expertise of both fields and will solve everyday issues that people in that field experience daily, opposed to just those what programmers can come up with.
+This then pulls in the knowledge and expertise of both fields and will solve everyday issues that people in that field experience daily, as opposed to just those that programmers can come up with.